DrAm33n/EDA-of-ICU-Sepsis-Patients/README.md

 ## Files Included

 - ICU_Sepsis_Dataset.xlsx – Raw Data
-- Translated_ICU_Sepsis_Dataset.xlsx-Raw Data translated to English
-- EDA_ICU_Sepsis_Dataset.xlsx - Processed and structured Dataset
-- EDA_Sepsis_ICU_Patients.ipynb - Puthon file with Data analysis and visualisation
+- EDA_Sepsis_ICU_Patients.ipynb - Python file with Data analysis and visualisation

 ## How to Use